antfu/vitest-package-exports/README.md

 [![JSDocs][jsdocs-src]][jsdocs-href]
 [![License][license-src]][license-href]

-An Vitest util to get all exported APIs of a package and prevent unintended breaking changes.
+A Vitest util to get all exported APIs of a package and prevent unintended breaking changes.

 ## Install